 The Search for her Daughter

-When a case she was working on went wrong it lead to Det.
-Stacey Wilkins (Andrea Roth) of the abduction squad signed off work suffering from PTSD and a hot shot detective takes her place.
-But after returning to work against the wishes of her boyfriend Jack (Steve Bacic) their daughter Sarah (Sarah Dugdale) is abducted by Martha Dixel (Rachel Hayward) who after serving only 4 years of a sentence for cold bloodedly running down the person who killed her family has been released.
-Now Stacey is going to get her daughter back even if she has to deal with the new cocky detective who is try to score points off of her and get her thrown out of the force for being unstable.
+When a case she was working on went wrong, Det.
+Stacey Wilkins (Andrea Roth - Committed), of the abduction squad, is signed off from work due to PTSD whilst a hot shot detective takes her place.
+But after returning to work against the wishes of her boyfriend, Jack (Steve Bacic - Undergrad Nightmare), their daughter, Sarah (Sarah Dugdale), is abducted by Martha Dixel (Rachel Hayward - Driven Underground) who has been released after serving only 4 years of a sentence for cold bloodedly running down the person who killed her family.
+Now Stacey is going to get her daughter back even if she has to deal with the new cocky detective who is trying to score points off of her and get her thrown out of the force for being unstable.

 It takes something to stick with a movie when it starts rough and trust me "Stolen Daughter" starts rough with Stacey suffering a flashback nightmare to the events which left her suffering from PTSD.
 From detectives going gung ho to shouting out some ridiculous dialogue during the heat of the chase the smell of bad cheese wafts up from "Stolen Daughter" with such ferocity that it could make you gag.
 The good news is that this opening smell of cheese dissipates and an okay movie starts to emerge.